Jekyll on Windows

 If the error persists, please open a RubyInstaller issue.

 That’s it, you’re ready to use Jekyll!

-Since Windows doesn’t have a native source of zoneinfo data, the Ruby Interpreter would not understand IANA Timezones and hence using them had the
+Since Windows doesn’t have a native source of zoneinfo data, the Ruby Interpreter doesn’t understand IANA Timezones.

 TZ environment variable default to UTC/GMT 00:00.

 Though Windows users could alternatively define their blog’s timezone by setting the key to use the POSIX format of defining timezones, it wasn’t as user-friendly when it came to having the clock altered to changing DST-rules.